trias-project/checklist-recipe/recipe.md

 ### Add taxonRank information

-Another advantage of the nameparser function is that it provides the taxon rank information for the taxa listed in the checklist (link).
+Another advantage of the nameparser function is that it provides the [taxonRank](http://rs.tdwg.org/dwc/terms/#taxonRank) information for the taxa listed in the checklist (link).
 We can retrieve this information and attach it to `input_data` (link to code).
 This field needs some recoding though, which will be specified under the taxonRank mapping in the taxon core.

 ### Generate taxonID